Research ideas

 Likely output

-Either a constructive theorem or a convincing obstruction.
+Either a constructive qutrit statement or a clear reason this analogy breaks.

 First milestone

-Test a few candidate cube-root rings on small qutrit unitaries.
+Test a few cube-root rings on small one-qutrit unitaries.

 Tomorrow-problem Fit: self-directed M2 or PhD Scope: exploratory